ThomasLengeling/KinectPV2/README.md

 Only works for Windows 64bits

-Library is curretly in develop.
+Library is curretly in develop, and only tested on my PC

 Version 0.3

+#### Examples

+- depthTes, how to obtain depth information
+- Color1920, color image 1920 x 1080
+- Images,  color image, depth image and infrared image

 #### Folders: